MBA Application Rounds: When should you apply?

 For each round, all applications sent before the established deadline are considered equally.

-For example, if the deadline is September 1, a candidate who submitted an application in July is considered at the same time as a candidate who sent his application 5 minutes before the deadline expired.
+For example, if the deadline is September 1, a candidate who submitted an application in July is considered at the same time as a candidate who sent their application 5 minutes before the deadline expired.
 The exception to this rule is rolling admissions, which we cover in more detail below.

 By choosing to send your application at the optimal moment – when you have a strong GMAT score, outstanding letters, and polished essays – you can maximize your chances of turning your dream of attending a top MBA into a reality.

-2. Which round is best for my application?
+Which round is best for my application?

-2.1 Round 1
+Round 1

-When considering that most of the world’s most competitive programs open their doors to only 300-400 talented professionals each year, applying in the first round can make a difference.
+When considering that most of the world’s most competitive programs open their doors to only 300-400 talented professionals each year, applying in the first round can make a difference

 This is especially true if you are part of an over-represented group (like male management consultants), since it will be much harder to stand out the more people with a profile like yours the school hears from.

-Furthermore, if you have a strong GMAT score, have solid letters of recommendation, and spent ample time crafting winning essays, applying in Round 1 gives you the chance to get your answer in mid-December, rather than in late March.
-This means that, if for some reason you are not admitted into your first choice schools in Round 1, you still have the option to apply to additional programs in Round 2.
+Furthermore, if you have a strong GMAT score, have solid letters of recommendation, and have spent ample time crafting winning essays, applying in Round 1 gives you the chance to get your answer in mid-December, rather than in late March.
+This means that, if for some reason you are not admitted into your first-choice schools in Round 1, you still have the option to apply to additional programs in Round 2.

-2.2 Round 2
+Round 2

 For most of the top schools, except Harvard Business School and Stanford Graduate School of Business, acceptance rates are nearly identical in Round 1 and Round 2, so if you have a stronger application in January than in September, don’t despair!